Welcome to my homepage!

 By examining understudied languages (through original fieldwork), my research aims to motivate cross-linguistic generalizations as well as identify parameters that illuminate the human cognitive capacity of language.

 Previously, I worked as a research assistant as part of the DFG-funded project on the “VP-periphery of the Mabia languages”, spoken in Ghana (PI: Prof. Dr. Katharina Hartmann).
-I received my PhD in linguistics from Goethe University Frankfurt in 2025 under the supervision of Katharina Hartmann and Michael Yoshitaka Erlewine.
+I received my PhD in linguistics from Goethe University Frankfurt in 2025, supervised by Katharina Hartmann and Michael Yoshitaka Erlewine.

 News & Upcomings